-But, she can tell that he is not into it at all and is basically killing his own desires to attempt to satisfy hers, and yet, it is obvious he is struggling with that.
+But, she can tell that he is not into it at all and is basically killing his own desires to attempt to satisfy her, and yet, it is obvious he is struggling with that.
 I think because they had history and that major disagreement, she softens her insistence that he join her, and suggests that he see the movie at the same theater that she knows he really wants to see.
 He's immediately elated.
 She can tell she made a great decision and will learn to be okay with it.
-They buy a ticket each to two different movies.
+They each buy a ticket to two different movies.
 End scene.

-How many times in your relationships has something like this happened.
+How many times in your relationships has something like this happened?
 Perhaps you suffered through without expressing your own desires.
 Perhaps you led the other into the pit of something they do not want to do just because you think it should be done together.

 I was married twice.
 Once for 16 years and the last for 26 years.
 I've had hundreds of situations like this in my own experience.
 I guess that's how I could relate to it so much.
 What usually did not happen in the earlier times for me was agreeing to disagree.
 Because it is marriage, we think we should compromise whenever necessary.
 In other words, pretend to agree.
-In later times in the last marriage, I made my desires more clear and with love, held on to some independent decision making and activity.
+In later times in the last marriage, I made my desires more clearly and with love, held on to some independent decision making and activity.

-It is nice to agree, but to think that any two people, married or not, could agree all the time on everything is silliness.
+It is nice to agree but to think that any two people, married or not, could agree all the time on everything is silliness.
 It will never happen.
 Why?
 Because we are individuals coming together to share--but not to dominate.
 Compromise is okay as long as both are in agreement on the compromise, but compromise for the sake of saying we're in agreement is more silliness.

-As we stand in disagreement, and as we have interest in the others point of view, we can learn much more about each other and enjoy each other so much more than if we simply compromised and did the "right" thing.
+As we stand in disagreement, and as we have interest in the other's point of view, we can learn much more about each other and enjoy each other so much more than if we simply compromised and did the "right" thing.
 Often, in my own experience, the thing to do is the "healthy" thing by allowing disagreement and even finding agreement within it.